TroyMena/roomeo/README.md

 * (2) a survey questionaire to list your specifications and preferences,
 * (3) An easy-to-use user interface to find your perfect match.

-The uniqueness of this application is the length of the survey.
+Obe unique aspect of this application is the length of the survey.
 The data from each user's survey is displayed on each user profile so that a potential roommate can find their perfect match!
+In addition, this survey is geared toward an entire city (i.e., Miami) instead of other roommate finders online that solely exist for college campuses.

 ## User story: